DrK-Lo/lotterhoslabprotocols/discovery_3-storage.md

 ### GitHub Enterprise
 * To do: Set up a time to talk to Raphael

+### Active Lotterhos Lab storage on Discovery
+* /work/lotterhos/
+* TO DO: DETERMINE ACCESS AND SUBACCESS TO FOLDERS HERE
+* TO DO: FIGURE OUT WHAT TO DO ABOUT SARA's COD BACKUPS ON SMB/LOTTERHOS - ASK JAMES

 ### Archival Lotterhos Lab storage** (25 TB for lab).
 Northeastern NESE collection.
 * Path: `/lotterhosarchive/`
 * Within this storage space we will have a shared folder for each project, that only the people on that project will have access to.